KDE/ghostwriter/README.md

     > nmake release

 Unless you have built a static version of Qt from it's source to be statically linked to *ghostwriter* as a standalone executable, you will need to copy the necessary Qt (and MinGW) .dll files to the same location as `ghostwriter.exe` so that the executable can find the required libraries.

-I typically use [Inno Setup](http://www.jrsoftware.org/isinfo.php) to create a `setup.exe` Windows installer for *ghostwriter*.
-However, you can also run *ghostwriter* in portable mode.
-See the section below for details.

 Linux
 -----